viettrungluu-cr/mojo/README.md

 - clones the repository using git clone
 - clones dependencies with gclient sync

-Finally, "install-build-deps.sh" installs any packages needed to build.
+`install-build-deps.sh` installs any packages needed to build, then `mojo/tools/mojob.py gn` runs `gn args` and configures the build directory, out/Debug.

 If the fetch command fails, you will need to delete the src directory and start over.